cirosantilli/ubuntu-cheat/apt-get.md

 Download the source version to the current directory:

+    sudo apt-get install dpkg-dev

     pkg='liblapack-dev'
     apt-get source "$pkg"
     sudo apt-get build-dep "$pkg"
     cd "$pkg"*
     debuild -us -uc

-It is also possible to fetch the sources with
+It is also possible to fetch the sources with `bzr`, which also allows you to see the evolution of the package, and contribute back to it.

 ## Combos